 - The system doesn’t meet expectations because it doesn’t help the organization and staff achieve goals and solve problems.

 Rethink your approach to requirements

-By discussing business requirements first, you open up minds and expand system potential.
+By discussing business requirements first, you open minds and expand system potential.
 Think big.
 If you start with narrow business requirements, you’ll end up with a narrow system, like a dog-walking app that connects dog owners and walkers but adds no other value.
 You don’t want to get boxed in by your requirements from the beginning.
-Think high-level, then get specific.
+Think high-level and then get specific.

 Are you already in the middle of your requirements process?

-The business requirements discussion will open up the minds of participants so they define different, but better, requirements.
-When you start with business requirements, you end up with a richer pool of issues to consider, and a larger opportunity to deliver value.
+The business requirements discussion will open up the minds of participants so that they define different but better requirements.
+When you start with business requirements, you end up with a richer pool of issues to consider and a larger opportunity to deliver value.